paulwrubel/stroll/README.md

 >
 > After just a few moments of shoe-tying, notebook-grabbing, and knob-turning, you head out the door, ready to experience the world!

-Stroll is a character-based, 2D, register-storage esoteric programming language about taking a quick stroll around the neighborhood.
+Stroll is a character-based, 2D, cell-storage esoteric programming language about taking a quick stroll around the neighborhood.
+It draws inspiration from the two-dimentional nature of [Befunge](https://esolangs.org/wiki/Befunge) and the simplistic antagonism of [brainfuck](https://esolangs.org/wiki/Brainfuck).
+Due to trivial command translation between Stroll and a [Turing machine](https://en.wikipedia.org/wiki/Turing_machine), (or, alternatively, Turing machine "simulators", such as [brainfuck](https://esolangs.org/wiki/Brainfuck)), it is thought to be fully [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness).

 **[Click here](using-the-stroll-tool.md) to view documentation on compiling and running the `stroll` binary, which can interpret valid Stroll files.**